Fraud and Corruption Reporting Online (FCROL) Website Accessibility Statement

 All pages including main navigation and control features and page structure of this public platform have been designed to be fully accessible, and we run regular audits to identify any new problems.

-We know that some parts of the website aren't fully accessible yet:Issues with images
+We know that some parts of the website aren't fully accessible yet, these include:

 The use of images within the data platform are for illustration purposes only and do not portrait consumable data within them.
 Where images are used an alternative text (alt) is provided using a visual description of the image contents.